Parthgaba/job-portal-api/README.md

     - See posted Jobs

 3. Candidate side:
-    a.
-Signup
+    - Signup
-    b.
-Login/Logout
+    - Login/Logout
-    c.
-List all applied jobs and their status.
+    - List all applied jobs and their status.
-    d.
-Apply to one or more jobs.
+    - Apply to one or more jobs.
-    e.
-Delete a job application.
+    - Delete a job application.
-    f.
-Delete his/her account.
+    - Delete his/her account.
-    g.
-Search Job (with keywords also..)
+    - Search Job (with keywords also..)
-    h.
-Update
+    - Update
-    i.
-Profile
+    - Profile

+4. Additional Features:
+    - Recruiters get a notification/ email when an applicant applies for a job.
+    - Applicant gets notification/ email on recruiter’s action accept/reject.

 ### Usability of this Project